A complete walkthrough of everything relating to coding a claim on AngelTrack

 ☑ ET Modifier

 The ET modifier is an obsolete method of flagging the transport as emergent.
-If you check the box, then the ET modifier will appear first in the list of modifiers for the call.
+If you check the box, then the ET modifier will appear first in the list of modifiers for the call, in front of all other modifiers including the ambulance modifier.

 Only a few insurers still accept/require the ET modifier.
 Do not check the box unless you know that the carrier specifically requires it.